 If you find yourself asking questions like ‘will my insurance cover this flight?’, look no further.
 We delve into how flights fit into the travel insurance equation, and the information you need to know for your next flight.

-In general, flight delays, cancellations or disruptions are covered by travel insurance up to certain limits.
-However, travel insurance providers are no longer covering flights impacted by coronavirus which were booked once the pandemic became a known event.
+In general, flight delays, cancellations, or disruptions are covered by travel insurance up to certain limits.
+However, travel insurance providers are no longer covering flights impacted by COVID-19 which were booked once the pandemic became a known event.
 You should contact your insurance provider for more information.

 If you decide to cancel your flight but the airline has not cancelled it yet, and your cancellation falls under the acceptable reasons to make a claim, your insurance will likely cover this.
-Check your policy to see what your insurance will cover, and also be sure to double check that coronavirus hasn’t affected the current policy.
+Check your policy to see what your insurance will cover, and also be sure to double-check that COVID-19 hasn’t affected the current policy.

 You need to be careful and check the position before you voluntarily cancel a flight, to make sure this doesn’t affect your policy and your ability claim.